pynezz/Reddit-Code-Group/Round one/README.md

 Let's clone this repo, and put the project in the 'Main' directory.

     If you’re a collaborator, go to the Github Repo page, Git Clone the project, and cd into the directory.
 Don’t fork it!
-Forking will copy it in a new Repo to your Github page, but you don’t want that — you want to collaborate on the same Github Repo with your teammates.
+Forking will copy it in a new Repo to your Github page, but you don’t want that — you

 ```bash
 git clone https://github.com/pynezz/Reddit-Code-Group.git